Global Payroll

 Employee Benefits in Finland

-Employee benefits in Finland can be broadly categorized into mandatory benefits and supplementary benefits.
+Employee benefits in Finland are categorized into mandatory and supplementary benefits.

 Mandatory Employee Benefits

-• Statutory Leaves and Allowances: Including annual leave, sick leave, maternity, parental leave, and childbirth allowance.
+• Statutory leave entitlements including annual leave, sick leave, and parental leave.

 Supplementary Employee Benefits